 Chá de Bugre

 Also called Cordia ecalyculata and Cordia salicifolia.
 The Skinny Fiber website says that Chá de Bugre can “support a healthy metabolism” and is an “appetite suppressant.”
 Is there any proof it does this?
-I searched the National Library of Medicine for:

 No human evidence on Chá de Bugre and weight loss could be located.
 A mouse study published in 2017 noted that Cha de Bugre, both alone and when combined with Spirulina reduced appetite in mice.